NABU

 NABU's main objectives are the preservation of habitats and biodiversity, the promotion of sustainability in agriculture, forest management, and water supply and distribution, as well as to enhance the significance of nature conservation in our society.

-About 40,000 volunteers play an active role in practical nature conservation work, with great success: this is something that is special to NABU.
+About 70,000 volunteers play an active role in practical nature conservation work, with great success: This is something that is special to NABU.
 These active NABU members look after more than 110,000 hectares of valuable protected reserves in Germany.
 NABU also has volunteer groups working on an international level to conserve nature, protect species and support livelihoods in Africa, Eurasia and the Caucasus.
 This work is backed by professionals at our regional offices and at our national headquarters in Berlin, who take care of public relations, project development and management, and political lobbying.

 NAJU, NABU’s own youth organisation, has more than 85,000 young members.
 It is the biggest environment organisation for young people in Germany.
 It offers a framework for children and young adults aged 6 to 27 to protect nature and the environment.